Wisconsin vs. Illinois NCAA Football Odds, Plays and Insights | October 9, 2021

-The Illinois Fighting Illini (2-4, 0-0 Big Ten) are 10-point underdogs in a home Big Ten matchup with the Wisconsin Badgers (1-3, 0-0 Big Ten) on Saturday, October 9, 2021 at Memorial Stadium.
-The total has been set at 42 points for this matchup.
+The Illinois Fighting Illini (2-4, 0-0 Big Ten) are 11-point underdogs in a home Big Ten matchup with the Wisconsin Badgers (1-3, 0-0 Big Ten) on Saturday, October 9, 2021 at Memorial Stadium.
+A 42-point over/under is set for the contest.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.